SaraBeltrame/class-variantcalling/README.md

-# RStudio - Bioinformatics course
+# VScodeserver - Bioinformatics course

 This is a no-content repository, with the sole purpose of facilitating the launch of an RStudio Server provisioned through a Docker image and run using either [GitHub CodeSpaces](https://docs.github.com/en/codespaces/overview) or [Gitpod](https://www.gitpod.io/docs/introduction).